joyal343/Winter_Project_Challenge_2023-2024/README.md

 # Technologies
 ```
 1.)
 Nextjs
 2.)
-MongoDB
+Postgres as Database
-3.) mongoose - npm package to connect with mongo db
+3.)
+Prisma as ORM
 ```